AI & Technology

 3. The Grammar Fix Feature That Professionals Actually Use Daily

-Here's something most productivity articles skip: grammar checking isn't just about avoiding embarrassing mistakes.
+Here's something most productivity articles skip right over: grammar checking isn't just about avoiding embarrassing mistakes.
 It's about confidence.

-When you're not 100% sure your writing is correct, you re-read.
-Then re-read again.
-That uncertainty loop is its own time sink — one most professionals never consciously register.
+Furthermore, When you're not fully sure your writing is correct, you re-read.
+Therefore, Then re-read again.
+Nevertheless, That uncertainty loop is its own time sink — one most professionals never consciously register.

 A 2023 MIT study published in Science journal tested 453 college-educated professionals — marketers, consultants, HR managers, data analysts — on writing tasks with and without AI assistance.
-Result: AI users finished tasks 40% faster and produced work rated 18% higher in quality by independent evaluators.
-The workers who benefited most?
-Ones who previously had the weakest writing skills — AI essentially closed the gap.
+Nevertheless, The result: AI users finished tasks 40% faster and produced work rated 18% higher in quality by independent evaluators.
+Furthermore, The workers who benefited most?
+Hence, The ones who previously had the weakest writing skills.
+AI essentially closed the gap.

 CleverType's grammar fix isn't a red underline that sends you somewhere else.
-It's inline, instant, and context-aware.
+Consequently, It's inline, instant, and context-aware.
 It knows you're writing a business email versus a casual Slack message and adjusts its suggestions accordingly.
+Nevertheless, No annoying mode-switching required.

 What "context-aware grammar" actually means: